wrapperband/FeathercoinWalletGuide/README.md

 ### Bitmessage

 Bitmessage is an open source fully encrypted peer to peer messaging system.
-In order to pass order information privatly a version can be set up to integrate with Feathercoin.
+In order to pass order information privately a version can be set up to integrate with Feathercoin.

 Currently, to operate on linux you must download and compile pybitmessage and then copy that to your Feathercoin's run directory to activate Bitmessage.